 \section{The model}

-Two risk-neutral bidders are about to attend a second price auction in which there is a single indivisible object and no reserve price.\footnote{A discussion of a reserve price is given in section \ref{reserve}.} Before the auction starts, bidder 1 (he) has an opportunity to make a take-it-or-leave-it proposal to bidder 2 (she).
+Two risk-neutral bidders are about to attend a second-price auction in which there is a single indivisible object and no reserve price.\footnote{A reserve price is discussed in Section \ref{reserve}.} Before the auction starts, bidder 1 (he) has an opportunity to make a take-it-or-leave-it proposal to bidder 2 (she).
 The proposal consists of a nonnegative bribe and a nonnegative request, denoted by $(b,r)$ with $b,r\ge0$.
 If bidder 2 accepts the bribe, then bidder 1 pays $b$ to her and she bids zero in the auction so that bidder 1 wins the object at a price of zero.
-If bidder 2 accepts the request, then she pays $r$ to bidder 1 who then bids zero in the auction and she wins the object at a price of zero.
+If bidder 2 accepts the request, then she pays $r$ to bidder 1, who then bids zero in the auction and she wins the object at a price of zero.
 If bidder 2 rejects the proposal, then both bidders bid non-cooperatively in the auction.